learn-co-curriculum/dsc-derivatives-intro/README.md

 $$\text{price} = 500 * \text{number of bedrooms}$$ or $$y = f(x) = 500 * x = 500x$$

 Note that there is no intercept here!
-Now, we want to dive deeper in how the rental price changes as the number of bedrooms changes.
+Now, we want to dive deeper into how the rental price changes as the number of bedrooms changes.
 This is what derivatives are all about!

 ## Objectives